P ≠ RP Proof

 this reason, by union of the Rice's Theorem, the diagonalization method and the complexity classes P

-and RP, this proof is more a beautiful unification and an amazing synthesis
+and RP, this proof is more a beautiful unification and an amazing synthesis between

-Lastly, someone can say that if a fixed p(n) ³ time P(n) of the program S
+Lastly, someone can say that if a fixed and known p(n)

-by Proposition 3.2), then the instances of the Maj2/3-XG-SAT can be reduced to
+poly-time computable, by Proposition 3.2), then the instances of the

-Boolean formula ones by Cook-Levin Theorem, and then if the SAT is decidable in
+Maj2/3-XG-SAT can be reduced to Boolean formula ones by Cook-Levin Theorem, and

-deterministic poly-time, then the Maj2/3-XG-SAT is too.
+is too.
 Big idea!

 This conclusion is erroneous,